neondatabase/website/content/docs/serverless/serverless-driver.md

 The [Neon serverless driver](https://github.com/neondatabase/serverless) is a low-latency Postgres driver for JavaScript and TypeScript that allows you to query data from serverless and edge environments over HTTP or WebSockets in place of TCP.

-The driver is a drop-in replacement for [node-postgres](https://node-postgres.com/), the popular npm `pg` package you may already be familiar with.
+You can use the driver as a drop-in replacement for [node-postgres](https://node-postgres.com/), the popular npm `pg` package you may already be familiar with.
+See [Using node-postgres Pool or Client](#using-node-postgres-pool-or-client).

 The driver's low-latency capability is due to [message pipelining and other optimizations](https://neon.tech/blog/quicker-serverless-postgres).